BenC0/work-from-anywhere-lie-detector/README.md

 #### Hubspot
 * Needs to function perfectly within Hubspot
 * Form should be compatible with Hubspot - _Can we set this up as a module?_

+## TODO

+1. Answers need to be built out
+2. Content needs updating
+3. Animation needs updating - _Asset pending_
+4. Results Page needs building
+5. Form needs building & integrating with Hubspot - _Ask Kess for clarification on how far I should go with this, I might be limited by sandbox vs real enviroment_
+6. Mobile design - _need to send notes to Kess_
+7. Page transition needs to mirror design
+8. CSS Counter needs implementing